Department of Agriculture

 Disaster Assistance Information & Resources

-There are several programs to assist Arkansas farmers and ranchers in recovering from the recent flooding of the Arkansas River.
+There are several programs to assist Arkansas farmers, ranchers, and communities in recovering from the recent flooding of the Arkansas River.
 Links to the resources, facts about the programs, and state regulations regarding the disposal of livestock and poultry carcasses can be found on this page.

 Assistance through the United States Department of Agriculture (USDA)